Table of Contents

 Margin Of Safety

-Example: Imagine a ship which can carry 50 people’s weight.
+Example: Imagine a ship that can carry 50 people’s weight.
 Does the manufacturer build it for only 50 people’s weight?
 The answer is NO; For safety, they make it in such a way that the ship can carry 70-100 people’s weight.
 It is a margin of safety.
 But as a standard, it is said to be carrying 50 people so that no misfortune can occur.

 Same with Stock Market.
 In the stock market, the price of the stock is not equal to its actual value.
 That is why keeping in mind the margin of safety; Benjamin Graham recommends that you must not give more than 2/3rd value of any stock.
 The problem with many people is that they buy the stock at a very high price, hoping that it will rise and gain profit.
 But an intelligent investor will buy the stock with a margin of safety to gain instant profit and do not have to rely on the future.